Heath1979/Truthy-Falsey/README.md

 ### **1. Strategy**

-- I required an easy-to-read, dependable website that delivers clear information about
+- The organisation requires ad easy-to-read, dependable website that delivers clear information that allows for children to be able to understand how to play the quizzes.
-- Links to further resources
+- Links to social media sites should be available.
+- The site will be optimised for tablet but should still be resposive amongst all screen sizes.
+- The site must have a child friendly and engaging palette and should be age appropriate.
-- Mobile responsiveness is an essential feature required for this website.
+ - User engagement is an essential feature required for this website.

 ### **2. Scope**

-The site must be available on a wide range of devices due to the varied range of potential users.
-Add further details.
+The Truthy/Falsey site must be available on a wide range of devices in order to support user activity.
+The main target audience is young children but adults should also be able to use in case the target audience needs early direction.
+Once initial direction has been demonstrated then it is expected that returning users should be able to navigate with ease.

-- The site is to contain?
+- The site is to contain quizzes that supplement educational requirements.
-- Text must be clear and legible on any sized device to allow the user?
+- Text must be clear and legible on any sized device and adhere to accessibility guidelines.
+- A guide to how to use the site will be available in the About section.
+- For future development we should look at SEN needs and how changes to the website can be made to meet these criteria.

 ### **3. Structural**

-Similar to the idea for the design and layout to be accessible and functional, simple navigation and interactivity were essential.
-The site needed to provide information swiftly no matter the knowledge of the user.
+The design and layout of the website should be simple, functional and accessible.
+Users should be able to understand what the site is about from the landing page and quickly navigate to the desired page through a navigation menu.
 - Easy to identify, clickable links with a consistent layout.
-The design was to be predictable in line with current trends.
+The design is to be predictable and aligned with current trends.
 - Any buttons or links had to provide feedback to the user to identify their purpose in the form of a design change that followed the flow of the overall aesthetic.

 ### **4. Skeleton**

-The site was developed to be simple, clear, and familiar.
+The site has been developed to be simple, clear, engaging, and familiar

-- For the landing page, the header and supporting image is to be at the top and fill the width of the page, no matter the orientation or screen size.
+- For the landing page the navigation menu should be evident in the top right of the screen with the home navigation button in the top left.
+The supporting header underneath will contain the site brand.
-- There will be a simple three-item navigation bar of 'Home', '?', and '?'.
+- Further navigation links will be provided in the landing page through clicking on animals.
-- A large, clear image dominates the landing page with a view of the brand image.
+- A large, clear image dominates the background with a view of a woodland.
-- The image will be supported by?
+- The landing page will be supported by an aboy page accessed through the menu.
-- The page ends with the footer containing social media links and copyright information.
+- The page ends with the footer containing brand copyright.
+Social media links will be available on the About page.
-- The page will contain?
-- The page will contain?

 ### Wireframes
 <details open>